JackGoode/JAVA-spring-boot-jwt-facebook/README.md

 # JAVA-spring-boot-jwt-facebook
-Spring Boot &amp; JWT &amp; Facebook API integration (backend) Project for quick bootstrapping Spring Boot token-based authentication, integrated with third-party authentication provider (Facebook)
+Spring Boot &amp; JWT &amp; Facebook API integration (backend)

+Project for quick bootstrapping Spring Boot token-based authentication with third-party authentication provider (Facebook)

 Should be launched in pair with frontend part https://github.com/JackGoode/ANGULAR-spring-boot-jwt-facebook project.
 Minimum requirement is to have a registered facebook application with id and secret to fill the <b>appId</b> and <b>appSecret</b> properties: